-This is the sort of thing that browns me to no end.
+This browns me to no end.
 General Elwood “Pete” Quesada is a personal hero, and it’s a crime against history that he isn’t famous.
 This great man, so unsung today, had a huge part in pushing history in the right direction, while serving as the commander of all US fighter aircraft in the European Theatre, a role he assumed in 1944 when he was just 40 years old.
 His 9th tactical air force boasted over 1,500 fighters, and Quesada, more than anybody else, knew just what to do with them.
 Had he not, only God knows what might have happened on those five beaches in Normandy.

 What Quesada did that made all the difference was champion, along with a few others, the upending of the established doctrine on the use of air power.
 The forces under his command were single seat, mostly single-engined fighters, known as “tactical” aircraft, in that their role was to win individual instances of air combat, but not achieve any broad “strategic” objectives – that is, they didn’t deliver the weapons designed to destroy the enemy’s ability to fight (though they would certainly defend against the planes that did).
 The “strategic” aircraft were bombers, typically big four-engined jobs, and in WW II the Allies invested enormous resources in a strategic bombing campaign designed to assault German cities and cripple German industry.
 By that yardstick, the campaign was, ultimately, a failure, killing hundreds of thousands (a half million, by some estimates), but doing too little to curtail astonishingly resilient German industrial output.
 It did stress and wear down Germany’s war machine in various ways, some of them quite severe, and the contribution of strategic bombing to victory remains a matter of debate, but bombing certainly didn’t win the war all on its own, as its proponents had claimed, with almost evangelical zeal, that it would.